Baby poop famously doesn’t smell like a bed of roses, but a foul odor definitely isn’t the norm for your little one’s waste either.

 The poop of a breastfed baby shouldn’t have too much of an odor at all.

-This is because breast milk particles are tiny enough that they are readily absorbed in the gut, and because babies poop a lot, breast milk doesn’t spend long in the gut either, meaning less opportunity for bad-smelling bacteria to accumulate.
+Because babies poop a lot, breast milk doesn’t spend long in the gut, meaning less opportunity for bad-smelling bacteria to accumulate.

 If there is a smell to breastfed poop, it can usually be described as sweet, yeasty, or cheesy.